Frix-x/klippain/README.md

 - Handles 2x on top and 2x at bottom sides (This beast is 30Kg...)
 - LDO 1.8° on Z axis (4) & LDO 0.9° on X/Y axis (2)
 - LGX extruder
+- Custom Galileo Z blocks and skirts from oc_geek
 - Klicky probe (instead of the inductive Z sensor) for bed leveling and final Z0 setting
 - AB-BN-30 tool body with 5015 part cooling fan CFD optimized
 - MGN12H single rail on X axis